-South Carolina's (SC) economy declined during fiscal year 2022.
-By June 2022, the SC Leading Index (SCLI) ended with a value of 102.99.
-According to the SC Department of Commerce a SCLI value greater than 100 forecasts economic growth through the following three to six months.
+South Carolina's ("SC") economy declined slightly during fiscal year 2023.
+By June 2023, the SC Leading Index ("SCLI") ended with a value of 102.37.i According to the SC Department of Commerce a SCLI value greater than 100 forecasts economic growth through the following three to six months.

 The SC decline, reflected in the above indicator, when combined with state and federal funding priorities, resulted in an increase of the College's share of state revenues for its current operations, from a comparatively low base.
-SC initial unemployment claims equaled a 2,179 weekly average by the end of June, a high number compared to the prior year due to the pandemic.
-Typically, high unemployment leads to an increase in enrollment; however, the prior year was unique given the quarantine restrictions and economic hardships.
+SC initial unemployment claims equaled a 2,669 weekly average by the end of June, a high number compared to the prior year.ii Typically, high unemployment leads to an increase in enrollment, which the College experienced in fiscal year 2023.